openstack-archive/interop/doc/source/process/CoreCriteria.rst

   required capabilities.

-* **"Proximity"** (sometimes called a Capability Cluster) selects for capabilities that are related to DefCore capabilities.
+* **"Proximity"** (sometimes called a Capability Cluster) selects for capabilities that are related to other required capabilities.
 This helps ensure that related capabilities are managed together.

 NON-ADMIN
 ---------

-The original 13th "non-admin" criteria has been removed because Admin APIs cannot be used for interoperability and are not considered DefCore.
+The original 13th "non-admin" criteria has been removed because Admin APIs cannot be used for interoperability and are not considered for end users.